osmandapp/web/main/docs/versions/future-android.md

 _Menu → Configure profile → [General settings](../user/personal/profiles.md#appearance)→ Display position_

-Here you can choose three variants of your location on the screen map:
+You can choose three options to display your location on the screen map here:

-- _Center_: use center screen position for the cursor (["My location"](../user/map/interact-with-map.md#my-location--zoom)),
+- _Center_: use the center position of the screen for the cursor (["My location"](../user/map/interact-with-map.md#my-location--zoom)).
-- _Bottom_: use bottom screen position for the cursor (["My location"](../user/map/interact-with-map.md#my-location--zoom)),
+- _Bottom_: use the bottom screen position for the cursor (["My location"](../user/map/interact-with-map.md#my-location--zoom)).
-- _Automatic_: bottom for movement direction, center for all others.
+- _Automatic_: at the bottom for the direction of movement, in the center for everyone else.

 <table class="blogimage">
   <tr>